Oleg-Tseiko/module-first/README.md

     - core/drupal.dialog.ajax
     - core/jquery.form
     as dependencies for theme libraries.yml so delete button would work as intended.
+It recommended to install php version 7.4 and clear cache when module installed or it could result in error.
 # Docksal powered Drupal 9 With Composer Installation

 This is a sample Drupal 9 with Composer installation pre-configured for use with Docksal.